dandavison/delta/manual/src/full---help-output.md

         --tabs <N>
             The number of spaces to replace tab characters with.

-            Use --tabs=0 to pass tab characters through directly, but note that in that case delta will calculate line widths assuming tabs occupy one character's width on the screen: if your terminal renders tabs as more than than one character wide then delta's output will look incorrect.
+            Use --tabs=0 to pass tab characters through directly, but note that in that case delta will calculate line widths assuming tabs occupy one character's width on the screen: if your terminal renders tabs as more than one character wide then delta's output will look incorrect.

             [default: 4]